 After a car accident, you generally have two years to file a personal injury lawsuit, per California’s Code of Civil Procedure (CCP) §335.1.
 The statutory clock starts counting your filing time from the date the accident occurs.
 Waiting too long and letting this time limit in your case expire before taking legal action could mean that your lawsuit gets dismissed.

 If your legal team becomes involved in your car accident lawsuit early enough, they might also be able to ensure the filing deadline is not overlooked and your right to sue is protected.

 Jacoby & Meyers Law Offices May Be Able to Help You After a Rental Car Accident

 If you were injured in a car accident involving a rental car in Los Angeles, you might have several options for pursuing compensation.

-A car accident lawyer from Jacoby & Meyers Law Offices can investigate your case and determine if your insurance, the rental agency’s insurance, or the at-fault driver’s insurance might bear financial responsibility.
-Then, we can manage all aspects of your case and fight for compensation on your behalf while you focus on recovering from your injuries.
+A car accident lawyer from Jacoby & Meyers Law Offices can then investigate your case and determine if your insurance, the rental agency’s insurance, or the at-fault driver’s insurance might bear financial responsibility.
+Then, we can manage all aspects of your case and fight for compensation on your behalf.
+Meanwhile, you can focus on recovering from your injuries.

-For a free case review with a member of our team, call Jacoby & Meyers Law Offices today at (866) 559-7223.
-We can discuss what might happen next after you got in a car accident in a rental car during your initial consultation.
+For a free case review with our team member, call Jacoby & Meyers Law Offices today at (866) 559-7223.
+During your consultation, we can discuss your next steps after a car accident in a rental car.